Poliomyelitis (polio) vaccines: Canadian Immunization Guide

 Persons with inadequate immunization records

 Children and adults lacking adequate documentation of immunization should be considered unimmunized and started on an immunization schedule appropriate for their age and risk factors.
-Children who were not vaccinated against all three types of poliovirus (e.g., received a complete bOPV vaccine series after April 2016 without receipt of at least two doses of mOPV2, nOPV2 or IPV) remain at risk of VDPV2 and should be considered incompletely immunized.
+Children who were not vaccinated against all three types of poliovirus (e.g., received only bOPV) remain at risk to types not covered in previous vaccinations (e.g., VDPV2) and should be considered incompletely immunized.

 If indicated, IPV vaccine can be given to unimmunized or incompletely immunized persons without concern about prior receipt of the polio-containing vaccine, because adverse events associated with repeated immunization with the vaccine have not been demonstrated.
 Refer to Diphtheria Toxoid in Part 4 for additional information.
 Refer to Immunization of Persons with Inadequate Immunization Records in Part 3 for additional general information.

-Fractional IPV (fIPV) corresponds to the intradermal administration of one fifth (1/5) of the regular IPV dose. fIPV has been used internationally (routine or outbreak immunization) in a context of IPV supply shortages. fIPV has been shown to offer adequate protection against polio and, as a result, the WHO Strategic Advisory Group of Experts on Immunization (SAGE) recommended a two-dose fIPV schedule to countries if needed.
+Fractional IPV (fIPV) corresponds to the intradermal administration of one fifth (1/5) of the regular IPV dose. fIPV has been used internationally (routine or outbreak immunization) in a context of IPV supply shortages. fIPV has been shown to offer adequate protection against polio and, as a result, the WHO Strategic Advisory Group of Experts on Immunization (SAGE) recommended that a two-dose fIPV schedule may be used in lieu of a single full dose (IPV), if needed.

 Pregnancy and breastfeeding